aws-samples/aws-integrations-for-cloudknox/aws-cloudknox-config/README.md

 The solution automates the initial setup and deployment in two distinct steps:

 1. Set up the custom AWS Config Rule to evaluate the CloudKnox PCI score for the IAM user
-	1. Follow the Installation steps  of the AWS Config Rule Development Kit (RDK) to set up the prerequisites and install the AWS Config RDK - https://rdk.readthedocs.io/en/latest/getting_started.html#installation
-	2. Download the custom AWS Config rule from the CLOUDKNOX_PCI.zip file provided in our GitHub repository
+	1. Download the custom AWS Config rule from the CLOUDKNOX_PCI.zip file provided in our GitHub repository
-	3. Unzip the file above and go to the directory where your RDK Rule files have been unzipped.
-For e.g. if the RDK rule folder is named CLOUDKNOX_PCI then cd to that folder
-	4. Deploy the rule by following the deployment instructions as outlined in the RDK.
+	2. Create an S3 bucket: config-rule-code-bucket-<accountid>-<region>.
+Create a CLOUDKNOX_PCI folder in the S3 bucket and upload the CLOUDKNOX_PCI.zip file there
+	3. Launch the **aws-cloudknox-custom-config-rule.yml** template and accept all defaults.
+Ensure to change the accountid and region in the source s3 bucket parameter

 2. Set up the AWS Config Remediation based continuous permissions rightsizing.
 	1. Launch the **aws-cloudknox-configremediation.yml** template.